This article was updated on June 17, 2020

 SARS is a contagious disease that develops from infection with the SARS-CoV coronavirus.
-It can lead to a life threatening form of pneumonia.
+In many cases, it leads to a life threatening form of pneumonia.

 In November 2002, the virus started circulating in the Guangdong province of southern China, eventually reaching Hong Kong.
 From there, it rapidly spread, causing infections in more than 24 countries.

-SARS-CoV can infect both the upper and lower respiratory tract.
+SARS-CoV affects both the upper and lower respiratory tract.

 The symptoms of SARS develop over 1 week and start with a fever.
 Early on, people develop flu-like symptoms, such as:

 Pneumonia, a severe lung infection, usually develops.
 At its most advanced stage, SARS causes failure of the lungs, heart, or liver.